 - Helping our students understand how to be good time managers.

-As teachers, using our time wisely isn’t the same as being busy.
+The best way to teach time management to students is by taking control of your own time and modeling this skill.
+But remember, using our time wisely isn’t the same as being busy.
 We can be very busy doing things that are unimportant, or we can be less “busy” and more productive.

 I could pick up a stack of books and move them from one side of the room to the other.
 When I have moved them all, I could choose to pick up those same books and move them back to their original spot.

 We can give our students work to do that will keep them busy, but “busy work” isn’t going to help them understand new concepts.
 In other words, work that simply keeps our kiddos “busy,” is not effective from a time management standpoint.

 If we only have 48 minutes a day to teach each subject, then we need to be providing quality resources that are going to target deficits in our kiddos’ understanding.
 We need to express the importance and relevance of the tasks they are completing.

+Think about this.
 As adults, when we set our clocks in the morning, we are giving ourselves a certain amount of time to complete our morning routine before heading out the door.
 This is a time limit.
 When we decide to exercise for 30 minutes, we are giving ourselves time limits.

 Time is a fairly abstract concept for kids, but we can help them understand it better by giving them limits to accomplish specific tasks.
 We know that at some point in their educational careers our kiddos will be required to take at least one test.

 This gave them a visual cue as to how efficiently they needed to work.
 It made a HUGE difference in their productivity.
 They knew when the timer went off I was expecting the completion of their assignment.

 This gives those kiddos who need constant visual cues an opportunity to “own” their time.
 It also afford them accountability.
 They either finish the task in the amount of time given, or they don’t.

 By giving him a stopwatch, he sees how much time is wasted when he is playing with his pencil or doing ANYTHING to avoid completing his assignment.
 This has become an extremely valuable tool in his understanding of time, and how to use it wisely.